itu-tid/lecture-notes/Lectures/10-Backends-and-the-Parse-Platform.md

 	- logging and analytics
 	- backup system

-We do not have time for that in this course
+We do not have time for that in this course...

-Alternative: **low-code backend**
+**Low-code backends**
 - common solutions for common backend problems
-- alternatives
+- Alternatives
 	- Firebase = proprietary & hosted by Google
 	- Azure = Microsoft’s version
 	- **Parse Server** = open source & you can self host